wso2/docs-is/en/docs/compliance/general-data-protection-regulation.md

     -   Password History information.

-Additionally, WSO2 Privacy Toolkit can be extended to clear privacy data in any relational database or any textual log file but that is out of the scope of this document.
+Additionally, WSO2 Privacy Toolkit can be extended to clear privacy data in any relational database or any textual log file, but that is out of the scope of this document.

 For more information on the topic, see [Removing References to Deleted